Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 <summary>Hobby/niche distributions</summary>

 \
-  **Do keep in mind you won't have any guarantee they won't die off in the future or have support outside their forums.
+  **Do keep in mind you won't have any guarantee they won't die off in the future or have support outside their forums (forums being just a Discord server).
 They also come with issues of their own (unorthodox way of handling packages, low-quality in-house tools, kernel problems, questionable community, very low amount of maintainers etc).
 Their soley purpose is to fill a niche that can be accomplished on any modern, mainstream distributions.

+  \
 Some example of such distros are Nobara, RegataOS, Garuda, ZorinOS, PikaOS etc.**
 </details>